not-a-v1rus/not-a-v1rus/README.md

 <h4>Hey!</h4>
-I'm Fabian, hobby developer from germany.
+I'm Fabian, a hobby developer from germany.